 - Management of PDA in the preterm infant remains controversial, with diverse approaches ranging from very conservative management to aggressive early closure of the duct pharmacologically or surgically.

 - Surgical ligation of the duct is associated with significant morbidity (hypotension, pneumothorax, vocal cord paralysis) and mortality.
-A recent Scottish study has reported a one-year mortality of 12.8% and a 32% incidence of neurodisability in survivors undergoing duct ligation.
+One study reported a one-year mortality of 12.8% and a 32% incidence of neurodisability in survivors undergoing duct ligation.

 - Echocardiography-guided catheter closure of the ductus in small preterm babies in the neonatal intensive care unit has been reported from Oxford.